impleri/media-libraries/readme.txt

 == Installation ==

-1. Upload media-libraries` to the `/wp-content/plugins/` directory
+1. Upload `media-libraries` to the `/wp-content/plugins/` directory
+1. Copy/move `media-libraries/amazon/` directory to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the Media Libraries plugin through the 'Plugins' menu in WordPress
 3. Activate at least one source provider plugin (Amazon is included) through the 'Plugins' menu in WordPress
 4. Make any changes the to provided template files and store them in your theme directory

 == Frequently Asked Questions ==

-= Why are you releasing unfinished code? =

-There are two reasons for this.
-First, I would like to receive feedback on the pieces that do work.
-Secondly, I want to show that there is progress being made.
-Once this gets to version 0.9.5, I hope to have discoered all major difficulties so that it is a stable plugin already 'finished'.

 = Why does it take a long time to update the Subversion repository? =